h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 - Summary
     - Name: name of this model
-    - Experiment ID: ID of experiment in which this model was built
+    - Experiment ID: ID of the experiment in which this model was built
     - Created at: date and time this model was created at
     - Deployments: indicates if this model has been deployed and to which environment dev or prod
-    - Owner: user who created this model for this project
+    - Owner: the user who created this model for this project
     - Training duration: time that it took for this model to be trained

 - Comments
     - Add new comment: text body for adding a new comment message.
-This can be helpful for the current user and other users who are working in this project to see an important message about this model
+This can be helpful for the current user and other users who are working on this project to see an important message about this model
         - Add comment: button for adding a new comment to this model
     - Previous comments: history of comments from users who are working on this model for this project